-Yanique: How do you feel about scheduling app?
-If you have to schedule meetings with customers, do those platforms allow for scheduling or do what you need to go outside of those platforms for scheduling?
+Yanique: How do you feel about scheduling the app?
+If you have to schedule meetings with customers, do those platforms allow for scheduling, or do you need to go outside of those platforms for scheduling?

 Books That Have Had the Greatest Impact on Daniel